 We reached out to Stefano Tempesta to understand Microsoft’s recent advancements in the Blockchain space, what’s the value there for the customers, and how solution partners can get their fair share of this bull market.

-I’m a Microsoft Regional Director, one of the 160 worldwide trusted advisors to the developers and IT professionals.
+I’m a Microsoft Regional Director, one of the 160 worldwide trusted advisors to developers and IT professionals.
 I’m also an MVP (Most Valuable Professional) for Azure Blockchain, AI, and Business Applications.
 As a Co-Founder and Executive Director of 365 Community, which is a non-profit organization, I help to empower communities around the world with better ICT processes for customer relationship management (CRM) and customer service, using modern technology.

 I’m part of the Microsoft Azure Blockchain Advisor program, and I’m a strong advocate of enterprise blockchain.
-For the purpose, I frequently contribute as a public speaker and writer (technical articles for the Microsoft MSDN Magazine).
+For this purpose, I frequently contribute as a public speaker and writer (technical articles for the Microsoft MSDN Magazine).

 2. Give us a high-level overview of Microsoft’s Blockchain service and explain how you or your colleagues/Microsoft partners (essentially the consulting partners as well as ISVs) have used it in customer projects/pilots?

 Microsoft’s offering for blockchain technology consists of a fully managed ledger service that enables users with the ability to grow and operate the blockchain networks at a scale in Azure.
 By providing a unified control for both infrastructure management as well as blockchain network governance, Azure Blockchain Service provides simple network deployment and operation.
 More so, it provides built-in consortium management and the possibility to develop smart contracts with familiar development tools.

 I have used Azure Blockchain services for a few projects, including: